The Burning Red: Reception

 The Burning Red was added to US radio playlists on July 12, 1999, and was released for retail sale on August 9.
 The album was well received by critics and sold well, but the band's change in image and musical direction was highly criticized, with critics and fans alike accusing the band of "selling out".
 However, Rick Anderson of AllMusic was among those who praised the album, stating Machine Head was "sounding a bit looser and less constricted musically than they have in the past."
 David Jarman wrote for CMJ that the album was "pretty much aggro business-as-usual" for fans who were already familiar with the "aggression and alienation" of late-1990s metal musical trends, but that listeners could expect to revel in the album's "thunderous visceral crunch."
 The Burning Red became Machine Head's top selling album for a number of years, and debuted at number 88 on the Billboard 200.

-Shortly after the release of the album, Ross Robinson alleged there was significant tension between him and frontman Robb Flynn during the recording sessions, which he described in an interview as an "very headstrong".
-In that same interview, he denied having had any influence on the album's writing process.
-In response, a full page disparaging Robinson appeared on the band's website, calling him "ass of the month" and accusing him of trying to cover himself because of the album's mixed reception.
-This page also quoted another interview where Robinson described his production approach to the band and how it was an influence on them.
+Shortly after the release of the album, in an interview with Metal-Is, Ross Robinson alleged that there were significant arguments between him and frontman Robb Flynn during the recording sessions, who he described in an interview as "very headstrong".
+In that same interview, he claimed to be against having rap on the record.
+In response, a page calling Robinson "ass of the month" was published on the band's website, consisting of two of his press quotes a year apart, with the earlier one praising the album before release.
+In a retrospective interview for Nu Metal: A Definitive Guide (2021), Robinson admitted to "his ego [getting] in the way" after the album's release; "I did some interviews because people did not like that Machine Head did rap, and I was afraid of not looking cool or something and some of the things I said hurt Robb [Flynn's] feelings.
+I broke a trust with him and I learned a huge lesson."

 In 2019, Loudwire included Machine Head's "Message in a Bottle" cover on their list of the "Top 55 Best Metal Covers of Classic Rock."
 They considered it to be part of a greater trend of nu metal pop covers, but still said, "Robb Flynn and friends made a surprising choice in The Police's “Message in a Bottle,” which they proceed to deconstruct into a mewling, self-loathing hate-fest — the good kind."

+In retrospect, Flynn himself has shown ambivalence about the album, and the band rarely performs songs off it (with the exception of "From This Day"); in a podcast with Suicide Silence's Chris Garza, Flynn explained that while the album was therapeutic for him as he was working through numerous mental health issues, and that it was "an amazing experience", he can't listen to the album due to the memories it brings back.